M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 * `tgz` backup uploads are not incremental.
 This means that if an app generated 10GB of data, Cloudron has to upload 10GB every time it makes a new backup.

-* Encrpytion is currently only supported with the tgz format.

 ### rsync format

 The `rsync` format uploads individual files to the backup storage.
 It keeps track of what